Everything You Need to Pack a Perfect Picnic

 Pack some plastic utensils and plates, some paper napkins, and a big stack of cups for drinks that may or may not need to be hidden from the authorities—we don’t judge.

-Don’t forget the hand wipes and garbage bags, because clean-up is key to professional picnicking.
+Don’t forget the wet wipes, paper towels, and trash bags, because clean-up is key to professional picnicking.
 It’s fun to get a little messy with finger foods and whatnot, but sticky fingers do not a great picnic make.

 Remember – leave your spot exactly as you found it.
 Nothing left behind.